meilisearch/documentation/learn/advanced/updating.md

   "pkgVersion": "x.y.z"
 }
 ```

+If your `pkgVersion` is 0.21 or above, you can jump to [step 3](#step-3-create-the-dump).
+If not, proceed to the next step.

 If you get the error `Cannot open database, expected Meilisearch engine version: 0.X.X, current engine version 0.Y.Y`, your database is not compatible with the currently installed Meilisearch version.